 At what age should my son apply to King’s?

-Most boys will be between the ages of six and nine at the time of their audition, ideally in Year 2 or 3.
-Sometimes we have spaces for older boys; please get in touch.
+Most boys will be between the ages of six and nine at the time of their audition, ideally in Year 2, 3 or 4.
+From September 2023 we have spaces for boys to join Year 4 and Year 5.

 How do I know if my son is the right standard for King's?

 The first step is to contact Katie Randle on 01223 365814 or email firstname.lastname@example.org to arrange a telephone or zoom conversation, tour or informal audition.

 How do I find out if King's is right for my son?

 We believe that being a Chorister at King’s provides an unbeatable start to life, with the benefits of skills that last a lifetime.
 It’s normal to have lots of questions, and we encourage you to contact us for an informal discussion.

 How should I start the process?